 The mentoring program will return for the 8th annual LGBTQ Research Symposium.
 Mentors TBA.

 Location: Hilton Garden Inn Champaign/Urbana, 1501 S Neil St, Champaign, IL 61820

 Cost: Registration is $35 per day or $60 for both days.

-Program: This year’s program builds upon the success of the past six LGBTQ Research Symposiums that provided researchers with an opportunity to present, and discuss challenges, opportunities, and lessons learned while conducting social science research with LGBTQ populations.
-Our 2019 theme is Research for Change.
+Program: This year’s program builds upon the success of the past seven LGBTQ Research Symposiums that provided researchers with an opportunity to present, and discuss challenges, opportunities, and lessons learned while conducting social science research with LGBTQ populations.
+Our 2020 theme is Pushing Boundaries.

-Call for Proposals: We encourage proposals on the theme of Research for Change, but this is not required; proposals on any topic relevant to LGBTQ population(s) will be equally considered.
+Call for Proposals: We encourage proposals on the theme of Pushing Boundaries, but this is not required; proposals on any topic relevant to LGBTQ population(s) will be equally considered.
 Proposals for presentations should fall into one or more of the following categories:

 ● Original research with LGBTQ populations

 ● Conceptual, theoretical, and/or methodological issues associated with LGBTQ research

 ● Incorporating LGBTQ research in practice settings and community advocacy.